 Maureen has a demonstrated track record of successfully delivering mission-critical, global initiatives from inception to closure.
 She has an exemplary record of achievement with the ability to set objectives, define deliverables, prepare plans and budgets, manage teams, and consistently deliver complex global programmes on schedule and budget, sometimes with limited resources and aggressive timelines.

-He has served as Chair of the Board of Trustees since 2003 and is a former director of the largest UK mental health charity.
-He was Chief Executive of a disability charity, and Chief Operating Officer & Chief Executive of a major voluntary sector provider of substance misuse treatment services.
-He is currently a senior interim charity manager and consultant.
-He has been pivotal in re-designing the structure of the Denbigh Trust to ensure it is fit for purpose and the future.
-He is an experienced trustee with skills in senior leadership, corporate governance, procurement and financial and risk management.
+William Butler was Chair of Denbigh Governors from 2003 until the establishment of the MAT in 2017.
+He is trustee of a number of charities and Chair of trustees of the Directory of Social Change, – a national charity which supports an independent voluntary sector through campaigning, training, funding information and publications.
+He is a former director of the largest UK mental health charity, was Chief Executive of a disability charity, and Chief Operating Officer & Chief Executive of a major voluntary sector provider of substance misuse treatment services.
+He has been pivotal in re-designing the structure of the Denbigh Trust to ensure it is fit for purpose and the future and is an experienced trustee with skills in senior leadership, corporate governance, procurement and financial and risk management.

 After studying for a degree in Economics at Newcastle University and a Masters in Social and Economic Aspects of Science and Technology at Imperial College Sharon worked as a researcher at the Engineering Industry Training Board.
 Sharon has written several papers on the sectors of the Engineering Industry and was involved in a survey of Women in Engineering.
 After her second child was born she took a 5 year career break and then went to work for the DWP where she continues to work today.
 Sharon became a parent trustee at her child’s first school in Watford and became a parent trustee at Denbigh in 2004.
 Sharon’s skills are in financial management, corporate governance, human resources and procurement.